tore-espressif/esp-idf/examples/peripherals/usb/host/cdc/cdc_acm_vcp/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example shows how to extend CDC-ACM driver for Virtual Communication Port devices, such as CP210x or FTDI FT23x devices.
+This example shows how to extend CDC-ACM driver for Virtual Communication Port devices, such as CP210x, FTDI FT23x or CP34x devices.

 ## How to use example